 Did you know that lobster was once considered to be a poor man’s food?
 Poor families had easy access to seafood due to its high abundance, especially to those who lived near water.
 It wasn’t until the late 1800s that seafood became popular and was being served at high-end restaurants.

-There is good reason why wealthy families shunned lobsters in the past: it’s one of the dirtiest foods you can eat as it lives off waste sitting at the bottom of the ocean.
-Shrimp is another scavenger that lives of eating dead creature’s flesh.
+There is a good reason why wealthy families shunned lobsters in the past: it’s one of the dirtiest foods you can eat as it lives off waste sitting at the bottom of the ocean.
+Shrimp is another scavenger that lives by eating dead creature’s flesh.

 One study found that men who ate seafood increased their risk of developing gout by almost two times.
 Each additional serving of seafood weekly increased the risk by 7%.
 When you eat these kinds of seafood, you are eating waste and other pollutants these creatures consumed in the sea—not good for your gout.